diwa-aalto/diwacs/README.md

 DiWaCS is a project collaboration tool for Windows.

->"(c) 2012-2013 DiWa project by Strategic Usability Research Group STRATUS, Aalto University School of Science."
+> (c) 2012-2013 DiWa project by Strategic Usability Research Group STRATUS,
+> Aalto University School of Science.

 Basic description of the system